Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Abstract

 \section{Abstract}

 Causal additive models provide a tractable yet expressive framework for causal discovery in the presence of hidden variables.
-However, when unobserved backdoor or causal paths exist between two variables, their causal relationship is often unidentifiable under existing theories.
+When unobserved backdoor or causal paths exist between two variables, their causal relationship is often unidentifiable under existing theories.
 We establish sufficient conditions under which causal directions can be identified in many such cases.
-In particular, we derive conditions that enable identification of the parent–child relationship in a bow, an adjacent pair of observed variables sharing a hidden common parent.
-This represents a notoriously difficult case in causal discovery, and, to our knowledge, no prior work has established such identifiability in any causal model without imposing assumptions on the hidden variables.
-Our conditions rely on new characterizations of regression sets and a hybrid approach that combines independence among regression residuals with conditional independencies among observed variables.
-We further provide a sound and complete algorithm that incorporates these insights, and empirical evaluations demonstrate competitive performance with state-of-the-art methods.
+These conditions rely on new characterizations of regression sets to determine independence among regression residuals and conditional independencies among observed variables.
+Building on these results, we introduce a search algorithm that incorporates these innovations and prove its soundness and completeness.
+Empirical evaluations demonstrate its competitive performance against state-of-the-art methods.

-\section{Introduction}
+\section{INTRODUCTION}

-Discovering causal structure from observational data is a fundamental challenge across the sciences, with implications for reliable prediction~\cite{causality_for_ML}, decision-making~\cite{causal_decision_making}, and scientific understanding~\cite{glymour2019review}.
-A central approach in this area is to model functional relationships between variables together with stochastic noise, which allows for distinguishing causal directions under suitable assumptions~\cite{causal_functional}.
-Causal Additive Models (CAMs)~\citep{CAM} form a particularly influential family of such models, as they capture nonlinear dependencies while remaining amenable to analysis.
+Discovering causal structure from observational data is a fundamental challenge across the sciences, with implications for reliable prediction~\citep{causality_for_ML}, decision-making~\citep{causal_decision_making}, and scientific understanding~\citep{glymour2019review}.
+A central approach in this area is to model functional relationships between variables together with stochastic noise, which allows for distinguishing causal directions under suitable assumptions~\citep{causal_functional}.
+Causal Additive Models (CAMs)~\citep{Buhlmann14CAM} form a particularly influential family of such models, as they capture nonlinear dependencies while remaining amenable to analysis.
 Due to their tractability, they have been studied considerably and have many practical applications in machine learning~\citep{pmlr-v162-budhathoki22a,yokoyama_2025}.